 Thanks to our hard work in the last lesson, we now have a rasterization approach that determines triangle coverage for an image.
 This information is captured in image buffers that store the id, barycentric coordinates, and depth of triangles at each pixel.
 To compute the final pixel color for our image, we will use the Blinn-Phong shading algorithm.
 This is a simple and classic approach that has been used in many graphics pipelines.
 The Blinn-Phong shading model is the sum of three individual components, ambient, diffuse and specular.
 The ambient component represents light that is emmitted from a surface regardless of incident light.
 The best way to think about the ambient component is as a fudge factor that very loosely approximates the effect of indirect illumination.
 The diffuse component approximates the effect of direct light that is reflected by a rough or matte surface.
 The specular component approximates the effect of direct light that is reflected by a shiny surface.

 Let’s look at a simple example to get a better sense of what this looks like.
 Here is a rendering of a white torus mesh that is illuminated by two directional lights.
-One of the lights has a slight red tint, and the other has a slight blue tint.
+One of the lights has a red tint, and the other has a blue tint.
 We can visualize each component individually, and then sum them up to produce a final rendering of the mesh.

 A torus mesh rendered with Blinn-Phong shading.
 From top to bottom.
 1) The full shader ouptut.
 2) The ambient component of the shader.
 3) The diffuse component of the shader.
 4) The specular component of the shader.